 About Microsoft Office certifications

-For individuals looking to show off their expertise and skills in Office apps, Microsoft offers a variety of official certifications.
+Microsoft offers a variety of official certifications for individuals looking to show off their expertise and skills in Office apps.
 While jobs often don’t require you to have such qualifications, it might help you land a job to show off your Microsoft seal of approval.
 Let’s see what you can accomplish by training and learning more about Office.

 Microsoft Office Specialist (Fundamentals)